 So, it only makes sense to choose the “perfect” gown.
 But the search for such perfection can be like a rollercoaster journey (read: filled with plenty of ups and downs!).
-But before you get overwhelmed by pushy sales assistants or the endless choices on the rack (Mermaid or A-line?
-Glitter sequins or crystal beads?), here are the questions you should ask yourself – and your gown designer – before confirming your wedding gown at the bridal boutique.
+But before you get overwhelmed by the advice of sales assistants or the endless choices on the rack (Mermaid or A-line?
+Glitter sequins or crystal beads?), here are the questions you should ask yourself – and your gown designer – before confirming your wedding gown at the bridal boutiques.

 QUESTION 1: “Where is my wedding venue?”